 The medieval Pärnu was actually two urban organisms, of which the right bank belonged to the Ösel–Wiek bishopric, and the left bank to the Teutonic Order.
 Although they both had harbors on the big trade route leading to Ruthenia, only the Teutonic Pärnu gained the status of a full member of the German Hanseatic League and developed into one of the most important medieval cities of Livonia.
 In 1263, the invasion of pagan Lithuanians destroyed the right-bank Pärnu, and the bishops moved to the north Haapsalu.
 Livonian land master Konrad von Mandern take advantage of this situation and ordered in 1265 to erect on the left bank of the river a powerful conventual castle, which was the seat of the commandry.
-At the beginning of the fourteenth century, the city plan of New Pärnu was also formed, which was surrounded by the perimeter of the stone walls, integrated with the Teutonic castle.
+At the beginning of the fourteenth century, the town plan of New Pärnu was also formed, which was surrounded by the perimeter of the stone walls, integrated with the Teutonic castle.

 Over the next decades, misfortunes evaded both cities of Pärnu and the castle.
 It was not until 1473 that not fortificated Old Pärnu was looted by Baltic pirates.
-In 1560, the commander Rutger Wolf gave the castle and the city to the representatives of Lithuania, however, Pärnu did not defend itself against the forces of Ivan the Terrible, which in 1578 took the city and the castle for four years.
+In 1560, the commander Rutger Wolf gave the castle and the town to the representatives of Lithuania, however, Pärnu did not defend itself against the forces of Ivan the Terrible, which in 1578 took the town and the castle for four years.
 After regaining in 1582 by Polish–Lithuanian Commonwealth, it became the capital of the Polish province.
 One of the most important decisions of the Polish authorities was to liquidate the Old Pärnu and resettle all inhabitants to the left bank of the river.

 During the Livonian War and then the Polish-Swedish war, the castle was destroyed.
-In 1617, the city was taken over by the Swedes, whose rule lasted until 1710, when the Russians took control, ruling until proclaiming independence by Estonia in 1918.
+In 1617, the town was taken over by the Swedes, whose rule lasted until 1710, when the Russians took control, ruling until proclaiming independence by Estonia in 1918.

 The teutonic castle did not survive in the slightest way to modern times.
-The only preserved fragment of city fortifications is a tower between the houses from the first half of the 14th century, known as the Red Tower or the Prison Tower.
+The only preserved fragment of town fortifications is a tower between the houses from the first half of the 14th century, known as the Red Tower or the Prison Tower.
 Currently, it is one level lower than the original appearance.

-Borowski T, Miasta, zamki i klasztory, Inflanty, Warszawa 2010.
+Borowski T., Miasta, zamki i klasztory.
+Inflanty, Warszawa 2010.